pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       instance providers and other components in the server.
 Use this with command with caution.

-      Some servers may refuse the operation altogether.
+      Some servers may reject the command altogether.

       Example:

         pywbemcli -n myconn class delete CIM_Foo -n interop

     Options:
-      -f, --force             Force the delete request to be issued even if there are instances in the server or subclasses to this class.
-The WBEM server may still refuse the request.
+      -f, --force                Delete any instances of the class as well.
+Some servers may still reject the class deletion.
+                                 Default: Reject command if the class has any instances.
-      -n, --namespace <name>  Namespace to use for this operation, instead of the default namespace of the connection
+      -n, --namespace NAMESPACE  Namespace to use for this command, instead of the default namespace of the connection.
       -h, --help                 Show this message and exit.

 .. _`pywbemcli class enumerate --help`: